Kubernetes Environments

 Create a namespace in your Kubernetes cluster.

 Do not create deployments or pods within the namespace.
-After you create and activate the Kubernetes environment and then launch the StreamSets Kubernetes agent in the namespace, the agent communicates with Control Hub to provision the required Kubernetes resources in the namespace.
+After you create and activate the Kubernetes environment and then launch the IBM StreamSets Kubernetes agent in the namespace, the agent communicates with Control Hub to provision the required Kubernetes resources in the namespace.

 For instructions on creating a namespace in Kubernetes, see the Kubernetes documentation.